Updated: Feb 3

-TL;DR: Feedback drives engagement, but we keep failing at it.
-Here's how we get better.
+TL;DR: Feedback drives engagement.
+We keep failing at it.
+Here's how to get better.

-Equip any manager with better questions for 1x1s & reviews (John Doerr, Measure What Matters Resources)
+Equip every manager for continuous feedback (John Doerr, Measure What Matters Resources)

-Embrace and hold space for healthy conflict (Liane Davey, Knowledge at Wharton)
+Normalize and hold space for healthy conflict and difficult conversations (Liane Davey, Knowledge at Wharton)

 Gallup observed a linear correlation between frequency of meaningful feedback and employee engagement.